nodejitsu/handbook/ReadMe.md

 for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
 Our platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
-Our deployment tools are the most user-friendly in the industry and our customer support is unparalleled.
+Our team is firmly devoted to creating the most user-friendly tools in the industry and to providing the most enjoyable and helpful customer support experience as possible.

 ## Getting Started